-Aviation maintenance technicians complete FAA-approved training or degree programs.
-Aviation maintenance programs can be found in community and technical colleges, state universities and specialized aeronautical schools.
-These include Embry-Riddle Aeronautical University, a top-ranked school, and Pittsburgh Institute of Aeronautics, one of the oldest aviation maintenance schools in the country.
+Aviation maintenance programs can be found in community and technical colleges, universities, and specialized aeronautical schools.
+These include Broward College and Embry-Riddle Aeronautical University, both top-ranked schools, and Pittsburgh Institute of Aeronautics, one of the oldest aviation maintenance schools in the country.

-Embry-Riddle Aeronautical University in Daytona Beach, Florida
+Embry-Riddle Aeronautical University

-The majority of Embry-Riddle's programs provide training in aviation, aeronautics or engineering.
+The majority of Embry-Riddle's programs provide training in aviation, aeronautics, or engineering.
 Embry-Riddle offers associate's and bachelor's degree programs in aviation maintenance science.
 The associate's degree program prepares students to take the FAA Airframe and Powerplant (A&P) Mechanic's certification exam.
-The bachelor's degree program in aviation maintenance science offers concentrations in maintenance management, aerospace electronics and flight.
+The bachelor's degree program in aviation maintenance science offers concentrations in maintenance management, aerospace electronics, and flight.

-2. Pittsburgh Institute of Aeronautics in West Mifflin, Pennsylvania
+Pittsburgh Institute of Aeronautics

 PIA offers aviation and technology programs, as well as its Jump Start program, which provides short-term training in specific fields.
 Students can enroll in a diploma or an associate's degree program in aviation maintenance technician.
 Both programs prepare students for taking the A&P Mechanic's certification exam.

 Top Aviation Maintenance Schools

 Some of the country's other top aviation maintenance schools include the following: